Call our National Helpline on 01-2107906 or email alex@bodywhys.ie

 • Co-occurring psychosis.

 Undertaking a comprehensive developmental history of feeding and eating and possible mechanical oral motor problems can help clinicians to understand what may be happening for the person.
+Research has suggested a potential link between the development of ARFID and children being born pre-term, birth-related complications, and invasive procedures postnatally.

 A diagnosis of ARFID is not given if the nutritional problems are better explained by a lack of available food or a cultural practice/tradition, such as religious fasting, or if the person has substantial and profound dissatisfaction with body shape or weight (such as in anorexia nervosa, or bulimia nervosa, or if the clinical problem is better accounted for by an existing medical condition or another mental disorder.